ARIZONA SAFETY ADVISORY GROUP

 These pilot deviations need to be examined to determine if a common thread exists that we should address to help reduce the number of deviations that continue to occur, and thus enhance aviation safety.

-In the reporting period from February 14, 2025 thru March 13, 2025 there were twenty-one pilot deviations reported by the FAA SDL FSDO.
-These deviations were committed by pilots with certificates ranging from Private Pilot thru ATP/CFI Pilot.
-There were nine out of state Pilots that committed these deviations, and one foreign pilot.
-Of the twenty-one deviations reported, there were only two Brashers issued for IFR flights.
+In the reporting period from July 11, 2025 thru August 12, 2025 there were thirty one pilot deviations reported by the FAA SDL FSDO.
+These deviations were committed by pilots with certificates ranging from Student Pilot thru ATP/CFI, and there were four out of state pilots, a flight of 4 military pilots, and a military helicopter pilot that committed these deviations.
+Of the thirty one deviations reported, there were twelve Brashers issued.

 Note: A controller will issue a Brasher notification to a pilot when further FAA action will be taken, and the controller is thus giving the airman the opportunity to make note of the occurrence, collect information, and their thoughts for their future interaction with FAA Flight Standards.

-The number of deviations was down slightly from last month, and weren’t as serious as past years because there was a need to issue only two Brashers, and these were for IFR deviations.
-Obviously pilots still don’t get the message to be more careful in their flying.
-Perhaps some of these deviations could be attributed to the “snow birds” that have returned because of the rather large number of out of state airplanes that were involved in some of the deviations.
-Many of these pilots may not be accustomed to flying in some of the complex/crowded airspace that we contend with in Arizona.
+Obviously pilots don’t get the message to be more careful in their flying.
+Some of these deviations could be attributed to out of state pilots that may not be accustomed to flying in some of the complex/crowded airspace that we have in Arizona.

-I would certainly like to think that the information that we have presented has been valuable to a majority of the pilots out there, and has made them safer pilots.
+I would certainly like to think that the information presented has been valuable to the pilots out there, and will make them safer pilots.

 In summary, the general aviation deviations this reporting period are: